 Backports of the following modules from the Python 3.x standard library are available independently of the python-future project:

 import enum # pip install enum34 import singledispatch # pip install singledispatch import pathlib # pip install pathlib

-A few modules from Python 3.4 and 3.3 are also available in the
+A few modules from Python 3.4 are also available in the

 package namespace after

 pip install backports.lzma etc.:

 from backports import lzma from backports import functools_lru_cache as lru_cache

 Alpha-quality full backports of the following modules from Python 3.3’s

 standard library to Python 2.x are also available in

 The goal for these modules, unlike the modules in the